 3. Instinct RawBoost Small Breed Natural Dry Dog Food

-- Supports joint health
+- Supports joint and dental health

-- Crunchy and raw blend
+- Blend of kibble and raw pieces

 4. ZIWI Peak Air-Dried Beef Dog Food